-CPR training is an easy-to-follow course even for people with limited educational qualifications.
+CPR training is easy-to-follow, even for people with limited educational qualifications.
 For this reason, everyone is qualified to take up the training.

-There are various advantages of CPR certification for corporates which cut across both the employees and the organization.
+There are various advantages of CPR certification classes for corporates which cut across both the employees and the organization.
 Many training centers offers discounts for group CPR certification.

-People working in corporates spend most of their awake hours at work, which increases the likelihood of cardiac arrest occurring during the working hours.
-In such an event, it is always best for a CPR-certified individual to provide CPR and administer AED within the shortest time possible.
+People working in corporates spend most of their awake hours at work, which increases the likelihood of cardiac arrest occurring during working hours.
+In such an event, it is always best for a CPR-certified individual to provide CPR and administer Automated External Defibrillator within the shortest time possible.

 Stress associated with work is also another risk factor for cardiac arrest.
 This stress could result from limited time for recreation, lack of a robust support system or narrow social circle, and pressure from work in terms of performance and deadlines.

-When cardiac arrest occurs, you cannot always count the emergency response services to get there to save the victim.
+When cardiac arrest occurs, you cannot always count on the emergency response services to getting there to save the victim.
 Cardiac arrest victims will die in minutes if CPR is not provided in time.

-The victim needs to receive CPR within the first few seconds following an attack failure to which they die.
+The victim must receive CPR within the first few seconds following an attack failure, to which they die.
 When cardiac arrest occurs, the victim has difficulty breathing or stops breathing altogether.
 The heart is also not pumping blood critical in supplying oxygen to the essential organs.

-When employees are equipped with CPR and first aid skills, they feel much safer at work because they know they can handle any emergencies that could occur.
-More importantly, it helps reduce the cases of cardiac arrest at the workplace.
+Employees with CPR and first aid skills feel much safer at work because they know they can handle emergencies.
+But, more importantly, it helps reduce cases of cardiac arrest at the workplace.

-The training also helps organizations and individuals take the necessary measures to prevent the occurrence of these emergencies.
-Since everyone is aware of the risk of cardiac arrest and the associated outcomes, they can make lifestyle adjustments to prevent such cases.
+Medical training also helps organizations and individuals take the necessary measures to prevent the occurrence of these emergencies.
+Since everyone knows the risk of cardiac arrest and the associated outcomes, they can make lifestyle adjustments to prevent such cases.

 The risk of cardiac arrest is reduced as employees can do regular medical check-ups.
-It could be on their cholesterol, diabetes, and other underlying conditions that increase the risk of cardiac arrest.
+However, their cholesterol, diabetes, and other underlying conditions could increase the risk of cardiac arrest.

 Organizations that acknowledge the importance of CPR training are also likely to offer the necessary assistance and provide a conducive working environment for their staff.
 This may involve the creation of appropriate work schedules, a stress-free work environment, free gym services, and free medical check-ups.

 As stated above, everyone is eligible for CPR training.
 Also, the cost of training for CPR is quite affordable.
-An individual will pay less than $20 for the CPR certification that is valid for two years.
+An individual will pay less than $20 for the CPR certification, valid for two years.

 CPR training for organizations is also more advantageous.
-This applies more to organizations that opt for group CPR certifications for their employees.
+This applies more to organizations that opt for group CPR certification courses for their employees.
 CPR certification providers offer great rates for groups and organizations, which are often cheaper than individual training, depending on the size of the group.

-These training institutions can also offer better and more customized CPR training sessions depending on the nature of the organization and the risks involved.
-The training organization can also choose which schedules are best suited for them and their staff.
+These quality training institutions can also offer better and more customized CPR training sessions depending on the nature of the organization and the risks involved.
+The training organization can choose which schedules the best suit them and their staff.